pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: groupcollide

-   | :sl:`find all Sprites that collide between two Groups`
+   | :sl:`Find all sprites that collide between two groups.`
    | :sg:`groupcollide(group1, group2, dokill1, dokill2, collided = None) -> Sprite_dict`

    This will find collisions between all the Sprites in two groups.